A FINITE PERSONAL GOD OR THE UNCONDITIONED ABSTRACT ALL?

 * It readily admits that the Absolute and Infinite must remain forever Unknown and Unknowable to finite perception and intelligence, the only direct knowledge of It possible being when the individual consciousness merges or unites with the Absolute Consciousness, but even then words would not be adequate or sufficient to attempt any real definition or description of That which is actually undefinable and indescribable.

-* It generally does not even use the word “God” at all, since this term would be very liable to mislead and would inevitably result in misunderstanding and misrepresentation of what Theosophy actually says and teaches in this regard.
+* It often does not even use the word “God” at all, since this term can be liable to mislead and can easily result in misunderstanding and misrepresentation of what Theosophy actually says and teaches in this regard.
 The Masters of the Trans-Himalayan Brotherhood, identifying themselves as esoteric Buddhists, are particularly opposed to the “God” word (in a famous letter, the Master K.H. states, “We deny God both as philosophers and as Buddhists,” and “We know there is no such thing as God.”) and many Theosophists have chosen to more or less drop it from their vocabularies.
 One should not become dogmatic about it, however, for reasons explained at the start of the article What Does Theosophy Say About God?

 The teachings of Theosophy could be described as monistic, nontheistic, and pantheistic, all at the same time.
 Whatever name one may choose to apply to them, it cannot be argued or denied that the Theosophical approach to the Divine is far grander, far more logical, reasonable, rational, reverential, self-consistent, scientific, and philosophically sound than any other.
 If only this teaching was more widely known and publicised there would be far less atheism, materialism, and religious bigotry in the world, and far more intelligent and practical application of spiritual living.